sivy/monkinetic-2020-content/posts/2006-02-20-happy-birthday-adelina.md

-Slug: happy-birthday-adelina
-Date: 2006-02-20
+date: 2006-02-20
+slug: happy-birthday-adelina
-Title: Happy Birthday Adelina!
+title: Happy Birthday Adelina!
-layout: post
+---
 Today our little precious girl is 5 years old!
 Pics from the party a little later tonight. :-)

-Update 03/14: Ok, no pics yet. :-( I&#39;ve downloaded them but have not had time to get them posted.